MacSourcePorts/defendguin/docs/README.txt

   press [ SPACE ], [ ENTER / RETURN ] or a joystick firebutton to
   activate the selected option.

-  Note: Once you've played at least one game, the last score for each player are displayed at the bottom left and right corners of the title screen.
+  Note: Once you've played at least one game, the last scores for each player are displayed at the bottom left and right corners of the title screen.